Stop in Paris

-Two days is never enough time to spend in Paris.
-Perhaps I tried to squeeze too much into my senses, because my brain definitely went into overload.
+A two-day stop in Paris is never enough time to spend in Paris.
+Perhaps I tried to squeeze in too much.
+My brain was overloaded.

 Although I thought I would spend most of the daylight hours in Paris at the Louvre, I changed plans when I saw how close I was to the Musée d’Orsay.
 The museum is on the left bank of the Seine and is housed in the former Gare d’Orsay, a Beaux-Arts railway station built around 1898.
 Since I have suddenly become passionate about the Romantic era in France — especially since the blog about “BoBo” (Bourgeois Bohemian fashion) — the idea of spending my days among the famous art of the time seemed “heaven blessed.”

 Sights along the way

 A short walk from the apartment where I stayed for two nights, across the Place de la Concorde, took me straight to the Jardin des Tuileries and the bank of the Seine.
 The beautiful scenery drowned out the traffic and bustle of the Paris morning.
 Fortunately, the weather was perfect for my slow stroll to the Musée d’Orsay.
 I wanted to take it all in — the smells, the people, the noise, and the sights.

 Even though I’ve been to Paris before, I’ve never seen it like this.
 On my own and with no real agenda, I was perfectly free to spend an hour or so taking photos or stopping for an espresso in the park.
 Indeed I’ve seen these statues before, but now they seem more meaningful.

 Who can help but wonder what was going through the artists head with this pose?